MultiX-Amsterdam/python-warm-up/_sources/docs/python-warm-up.md

 ## Additional Recourses

 Check the [pandas API](https://pandas.pydata.org/docs/reference/index.html) when writing the code.
-If you have finished the assignment and want to practice more, below are some resources for self-study:
+If you have finished the tasks and want to practice more, below are some resources for self-study:
 - [Introduction to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html)
 - [Introduction to Numpy](https://sebastianraschka.com/blog/2020/numpy-intro.html)